aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 But this will make the files from anaconda3/bin accesible only in the active terminal window.
 Once you terminate it, you will have to rerun above command for each new terminal session.
 The solution is to add the path to anaconda3/bin to your .bashrc file.

-> The [.bashrc file][30] is a script file that’s executed when a user logs in.
+> The [.bashrc][12] file is a script file that’s executed when a user logs in.
 The file itself contains a series of configurations for the terminal session.
 This includes setting up or enabling: coloring, completion, shell history, command aliases, and more.

 So that each time you start new terminal session, this commans will execute.
 To open .bashrc with in-terminal text editor you can type: